 BIOL1002, GEOS1050 and ENVS1001

-Tutorial / Laboratory Exercises: Lab practices and report
+Tutorial / Laboratory Exercises: Laboratory participation, data analysis and interpretation *

 In order to pass this course, each student must complete ALL of the following compulsory requirements: